Roger-Valles/SpyWare-With-Telegram-Bot/README.md

 ## How to use

-Double-click the generated `.exe` file to run the program.
+Double-click the generated `.exe` file to run the program in the `dist` folder.

 # Errors